Administration; PREFIX ADM

 A practical study of academic and professional writing and research for adult learners, focusing on the mastery of the communication skills needed for success in graduate school.

-Applicants who have attained an undergraduate cumulative grade point average of BELOW a 3.5 GPA will be required to take the ADM 511W Graduate Writing and Research workshop (non-credit/no cost workshop).
-Students who have a 3.5 cumulative GPA or better who have been out of school for more than 4 years are also required to take the ADM 511W in the first term of enrollment.
+Applicants who have attained an undergraduate cumulative grade point average of BELOW a 3.5 GPA will be required to take the ADM 511W Graduate Writing and Research workshop (non-credit/no cost-workshop).
+Students who have a 3.5 cumulative GPA or better who have been out of school for more than four years are also required to take the ADM 511W in the first term of enrollment.

 505 Human Resources Administration (3)

 This course is an overview of Human Resource administrative functions in contemporary organizations, including human resource planning, human resource strategy, performance evaluation, employee benefits, compensation, career planning, labor relations, discipline, and safety and health.
 This course will examine how organizations meet their objectives through human resource administration and how human resources align with the organization’s mission, vision, and strategy.